nico3865/GitBisectKickstarterStatistics2/README.md

 #### Clone and Setup instructions:
 	- Clone it from: https://github.com/nico3865/GitBisectKickstarterStatistics.git
-	- (IMPORTANT: due to a quirk, you must clone this repo to a folder that has no spaces in its absolute path)
 	- Import it in Eclipse as a Gradle project
 	- Run Gradle
 	- Run the Main: main/PrintKickstarterStats.java